 Written content is typically the easiest and least expensive to do, and most companies these days have a writer or two that can join the effort.
 If you’re planning a big event, you might want to supplement your writing team to make sure you can cover all the highlights.
 You will probably also need the services of a graphic designer, a web designer, a copy editor and your SEO person.

-Depending on the nature of your event, you may also need a videographer (yes, you can make video virtually, and many videographers have now spent a year perfecting that technique) and a social media writer.
+Depending on the nature of your virtual event, you may also need a videographer (yes, you can make video virtually, and many videographers have now spent a year perfecting that technique) and a social media writer.
 For a big event with a lot of components, consider appointing or hiring an editor in chief to project manage all the content and make sure that everything aligns with your themes and messaging.

 The most important thing you can do is plan ahead and take a disciplined approach to project management, rather than waiting until after the event is over and then trying to create content.
 This is the key to getting the most high quality content you can out of the event, and in a timely manner, while memories of the event are still fresh and people are excited to relive it, see what they missed, and share.